IQSS/dataverse/doc/sphinx-guides/source/api/getting-started.rst

 Getting an API Token
 --------------------

-Many Dataverse software APIs require an API token.
+Many Dataverse Software APIs require an API token.

 Once you have identified a server to test with, create an account, click on your name, and get your API token.
 For more details, see the :doc:`auth` section.